1Password

 Credit Cards:

-The Operations Teams will have the company credit cards in their vault assigned to make it easier while doing online payments.
-Make sure you select the right card.
-Most of the websites are supported as shown below: 1Password Credit Card Example
+The Operations Teams will have the company credit cards in their vault assigned to make it easier while making online payments.
+Make sure to select the right card.
+Most of the websites are supported, as shown below: 1Password Credit Card Example

 Managing 1Password

-This section will guide you on how to add an Item to a vault.
+This section guides how to add an Item to a vault.

 Managing Credentials